alexandersasse/basic_django/README.md

 - Creating project and apps
 - Mapping URLS to apps and specific views
-- Reading from models (without database)
+- Reading from models.py (without database)
 - Retrieving and displaying data in views with some basic HTML